research-team/robot-dream/doc/architecture.md

 ##### Pleasure and pain

-According to the dissertation "Neurocomputational Mechanisms for Adaptive Self-Preservative Robot Behaviour" by Nicolás Ignacio Navarro Guerrero, the main structures involved in pain processing: VTA, thalamus, amygdala, PAG, RRF, hippocampus.
+According to the dissertation "Neurocomputational Mechanisms for Adaptive Self-Preservative Robot Behaviour" by Nicolás Ignacio Navarro Guerrero, the main structures involved in pain processing: PFC, VTA, thalamus, amygdala, PAG, RRF, hippocampus.
 These structures are implemented in the [NeuCogAr project](https://github.com/research-team/neucogar).
+For the detailed description of pleasure and pain via nociception see chapter 6, for the detailed description of fear conditioning see chapter 7 of the dissertation.

 ##### Validation